EV Supply Chain > Critical Materials

 Risks: Copper supply tight, silver demand rising for solar PV

-2. Raw / Extracted Materials
+2. Extracted Raw Materials

 Lithium